-The Bank's lending policies are the primary basis of assessing the creditworthiness of the borrower's ability to repay loan obligations, most often from cash flows generated through normal business operations and other primary sources of repayment.
-Nevertheless, collateral also represents an important component of many credit transactions because it is a secondary source of repayment and will help alleviate loss in the event of default.
-The different types of collateral which the Bank accepts are deposits, government bond, debt and equity instruments, land, construction and machinery, etc. The loan to collateral value ratio will vary based upon the risk level of each credit product, the borrower's creditworthiness and liquidity of collaterals.
+The Bank's lending policies are the primary basis of assessing the creditworthiness is the borrower's ability to repay loan obligations, most often from cash flows generated through normal business operations and other primary sources of repayment.
+Nevertheless, collateral also represents an important component of many credit transactions because it will be the secondary source of repayment and will help alleviate loss in the event of default.
+Among the different types of collateral which the Bank accepts are deposits, government bond, debt and equity instruments, land, construction and machinery, etc. The loan-to-collateral value ratio will vary based upon the risk level of each credit product, the borrower's creditworthiness and liquidity of collaterals.
 The Bank has established a collateral valuation policy to ensure effective risk management as well as to comply with Bank of Thailand's guidelines.
-When the collateral is taken, it is important to follow the Bank's policy comprising of among others, a valuation policy and valuation frequency.
+Once the collateral is taken, it is important to follow the Bank's policy regarding collateral price appraisal and price appraisal frequency.